From online banking to cash remittances, there are many ways to make international money transfers in the UAE. Here’s all you need to know.

 International money transfers through mobile or internet banking

-Sending money overseas via your bank account is quick and convenient when using online or mobile banking facilities.
+Sending money overseas is quick and convenient when using mobile banking in the United Arab Emirates.
 Simply open the app or log onto your internet banking account.
 Then head to the section for international money transfers.
 Note that banks will typically offer both domestic and international transfers.

 You may be required to set up a new payee before you can effect a transfer.
 Once that’s done, simply follow the instructions.
 Also, remember to keep the recipient’s account details handy.
 In short, you’ll need the following items: